About the Bible

 God the Holy Spirit calls all people to the Savior and permanently indwells every believer upon his or her saving faith in Jesus Christ.
 He was sent to guide, teach, encourage and empower the believer and convict the world of guilt in regard to sin, righteousness, and judgment.

 God created man in His image to have fellowship with Him; man rebelled against God’s command, incurring both physical and spiritual death.
 All men are born with a sinful nature and are separated from God.

 God’s justice demands payment for sin.
 Salvation is found only in Christ Jesus, resting solely on the work He completed on the cross – the innocent sacrificed as payment for the guilty.
 Salvation is the eternal, free gift of God; it cannot be earned and is entirely apart from man’s works.
 Salvation is possessed only by those who believe, trust in, and rely upon the all-sufficiency of Jesus Christ’s sacrifice as payment for their sin.
 Salvation is evidenced by love – for God, for believers, and for others.
 Love for God is evidenced by obedience to His commands.

 About the Church

-The church is the body of Christ, regardless of tongue or tribe or nation.
-The local church is a body of believers in Christ who are joined together for the worship of God, for edification through the Word of God, for prayer, for fellowship and for the proclamation of the gospel.
+The Church is the body of Christ, regardless of tongue, tribe, or nation.
+The local church is a body of believers in Christ who are joined together for the worship of God, for edification through the Word of God, for prayer, for fellowship, and for the proclamation of the Gospel.